Includes information on acceptable business etiquette, dress, business cards, gifts, etc.

 Romania is seven time zones ahead of U.S.-Eastern standard time.

-TAROM, the Romanian national airline, serves major points in Romania and Europe and is part of the SkyTeam Alliance (other members flying to Romania are: Air France, KLM, Alitalia, Aeroflot, and CSA Czech Airlines).
-Members of the Star Alliance with flights to Romania are: Lufthansa, Turkish Airlines, Austrian Airlines, Swiss International, LOT, and TAP Portugal.
+TAROM, the Romanian national airline, serves major points in Romania and Europe and is part of the SkyTeam Alliance (other members flying to Romania are Air France, KLM, Alitalia, Aeroflot, and CSA Czech Airlines).
+Members of the Star Alliance with flights to Romania are Lufthansa, Turkish Airlines, Austrian Airlines, Swiss International, LOT, and TAP Portugal.
 Among OneWorld Alliance members, British Airways, Qatar Airways, and Air Berlin fly to Romania.
-There are also a number of other regional and low-cost airlines that connect Romanian cities with cities throughout Europe.
+There are also several other regional and low-cost airlines that connect Romanian cities with cities throughout Europe.
 There are currently no non-stop flights to the United States from Romania.

 Most major Romanian cities have airline service to Bucharest.
 In addition to Henri Coanda, Bucharest’s airport, Timisoara, Cluj-Napoca, Sibiu, and Iasi airports are also common ports of entry.

 In Bucharest, hotel chains such as Radisson, Marriott, Hilton, Ramada and Crowne Plaza provide scheduled shuttle bus service to and from the Henri Coanda Airport; rental car service is also available.